Need to know

 Owners Guillaume and Frédéric are art-mad, and it shows: every room is adorned with modern pieces, either from Guillaume’s gallery in Paris or from their private collection.
 The château’s former wine cellar has been transformed into a chic exhibition space, which hosts vernissages in partnership with international galleries four times a year.

-The château is closed from 1 to 31 January.
+The château is closed from annually from 7 January to 13 February.

 At the hotel